hfakoor222/Fuzzy_Search_Multi_Vendor/README.md

  	+
  	network 2001:db8:(())

 finds all IPv6 globally enabled bgp devices.
+If for example we find out our IPv6 routing is slow, we can find out where bgp isn't configured for IPv6.

 has been tested on Cisco routers, switches, and ASAv.
 I will be uploading code for Junos scraping soon, and also a video of the code working against ASA (tested last night).